kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 - char

 ## reference types //L
+A reference type is a data type that’s based on a class rather than on one of the primitive types that are built in to the Java language.
+The class can be a class that’s provided as part of the Java API class library or a class that you write yourself.
+Example:
+Ball b = new Ball();

+This refers to a new instance of the class Ball.

 ## classes / instances //T
 A class is nothing but a blueprint or a template for creating different objects which defines its properties and behaviors.